High-Order Nystr\"om/Convolution-Quadrature Solution of Time-Domain Scattering from Closed and Open Lipschitz Boundaries with Dirichlet and Neumann Boundary Conditions: Nystr om discretizations for the solution of modified Helmholz BIE

-We note that the BDF2 CQ solution of TDBIE~\eqref{eq:TDBIE} presented in Section~\ref{cq} requires in turn the solution of Helmholtz problems of the type~\eqref{eq:modH1} via associated single layer operators~\eqref{cq22}.
-Furthermore, each of the Helmholtz problems~\eqref{eq:CQh2} related to the RK CQ methods presented in Section~\ref{hoCQ} can be again solved via single layer potentials and boundary integral operators.
-Therefore, we discuss in what follows the single layer potential approach for the solution of Helmholtz problems in unbounded domains with Dirichlet boundary conditions.
-Specifically, we seek to solve the following Helmholtz problem with wavenumber $k\in\mathbb{C}$
+We note that the CQ solution of TDBIE~\eqref{eq:TDBIE} presented in Section~\ref{cq} requires in turn the solution of Helmholtz problems of the type~\eqref{eq:modH1} via associated single layer operators~\eqref{cq19}.
+Therefore, we discuss in what follows the single layer potential approach for the solution of Helmholtz problems in unbounded domains with Dirichlet boundary conditions in two dimensions.
+Specifically, we seek to solve the following two dimensional Helmholtz problem with wavenumber $k\in\mathbb{C}$

-We note that the last condition at infinity imposed in equations~\eqref{DIRICH} is equivalent to the Sommerfeld radiation condition $ \lim_{|x|\to \infty} \sqrt |x| (\frac{\partial}{\partial |x|} -ik)u(|x|,\theta)=0$ in the case when $k>0$.
+We note that the last condition at infinity imposed in equations~\eqref{DIRICH} is equivalent to the Sommerfeld radiation condition $ \lim_{|x|\to \infty} \sqrt |x| (\frac{\partial}{\partial |x|} -ik)u(|x|,\theta)=0$ in the case when $k\in\mathbb{R}^{+}$.